Tarang001/AI-For-Agriculture/README.md

 #### Why This Model Performs Best

-- Deep feature-level fusion instead of shallow averaging
+- Deep feature-level fusion
 - Strong modality-specific representation learning
-- Efficient handling of spectral and spatial information
+- Effective use of spectral and spatial information
-- Robust training strategy with cross-validation and TTA
+- Robust training and evaluation strategy

-This model represents a production-ready multimodal learning pipeline.

 ## Notes